- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 - Bryner, J. (2010, May 26).
 Brain Shrinkage in Anorexia Is Reversible.
 Retrieved July 9, 2015.

 - Pollice, C., Kaye, W., Greeno, C., Weltzin, T. (1997).
 Relationship of depression, anxiety, and obsessionality to state of illness in anorexia nervosa.
 International Journal of Eating Disorders 21, 367–376.

 - Keys, A. Br’ozek, J, Henschel, A, et al. The biology of human starvation.
 Vols 1 and 2.
 Minneapolis: University of Minnesota Press, 1950.

 About the Author:

 Leigh Bell holds a Bachelor of Arts in English with minors in Creative Writing and French from Loyola Marymount University in Los Angeles.
-She is a published author, journalist with 15 years of experience, and a recipient of the Rosalynn Carter Fellowship for Mental Health Journalism.
-Leigh is recovered from a near-fatal, decade-long battle with anorexia and the mother of three young, rambunctious children.
+She is a published author, a journalist with 15 years of experience, and a recipient of the Rosalynn Carter Fellowship for Mental Health Journalism.
+Leigh is recovered from a near-fatal, decade-long battle with anorexia and is the mother of three young, rambunctious children.

 Last Updated & Reviewed By: Jacquelyn Ekern, MS, LPC on February 18, 2020